thiaggs/Weather-Panel-JS/README.md

 # Weather-Panel-JS
-An application that shows the user the current weather of any city in the world through an AP *Do not forget to unzip the json file*
+An application that shows the user the current weather of any city in the world through an AP<br>
+*Do not forget to unzip the json file*